-ESG Repo orting Guide Pages Section in ESG Report A. Enviro A. Environmental Aspect A1 Aspect A1: Emissions A1 General Disclosure Information on: a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Page 7-10 The Environment - Emission; The Environment - Use of Resources KPI A1.1 The types of emissions and respective emission data.
-Page 7 Environmental Indicators KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Page 7 Environmental Indicators KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Page 7 Environmental Indicators KPI A1.4 Total non-hazardous waste produced (in tonnes and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Page 7 Environmental Indicators KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
-Page 7 The Environment - Emission KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-Page 7 The Environment - Emission; The Environment - Use of Resources
+ESG Repor ting Guide Pages Section in ESG Report A. Environ A. Environmental Aspect A1 : Emissions A1 General Disclosure Information on: a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+Page 8 KPI A1.1 The types of emissions and respective emission data.
+Page 8 Environmental Indicators KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Page 8 KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Page 9 Environmental Indicators KPI A1.4 Total non-hazardous waste produced (in tonnes and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Page 9 Environmental Indicators KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Page 8 The Environment - Emission KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Page 9-11 The Environment - Emission; The Environment - Use of Resources

-ESG Repo orting Guide Pages Section in ESG Report Aspect A2 2: Use of Resources A2 General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Page 8 The Environment - Use of Resources KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-Page 10 Environmental Indicators KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Page 10 Environmental Indicators KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-Page 8 The Environment - Use of Resources KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-Page 9 The Environment - Use of Resources KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Page 10 Environmental Indicators Aspect A3 3: The Environment and Natural Resources A3 General Disclosure Policies on minimizing the issuer's significant impact on the environment and natural resources.
-Page 10 The Environment - The Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-Page 10 The Environment - The Environment and Natural Resources Aspect A4 4: Climate Change A4 General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-Page 11 Climate Change KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
-Page 11 Climate Change
+ESG Repor ting Guide Pages Section in ESG Report Aspect A2 : Use of Resources A2 General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
+Page 10 The Environment - Use of Resources KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+Page 11 Environmental Indicators KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+Page 11 Environmental Indicators KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Page 10 The Environment - Use of Resources KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Page 10 The Environment - Use of Resources KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+Page 11 Environmental Indicators Aspect A3 : The Environment and Natural Resources А3 General Disclosure Policies on minimizing the issuer's significant impact on the environment and natural resources.
+Page 12 The Environment - The Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+Page 12 The Environment - The Environment and Natural Resources A4 General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
+Page 12 Climate Change KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+Page 12 Climate Change